-Our highly active graduate program, which is one of the largest in the College of Liberal Arts and Sciences, encompasses a broad range of research areas, including the traditional sub-disciplines (Analytical, Bio, Inorganic, Organic and Physical Chemistry) as well as several new interdisciplinary areas, including chemical biology, nanotechnology and neurochemistry.
-We encourage applications from both the United States and abroad for our MS and PhD programs.
+Founded in 1964, the Department of Chemistry of the University of Illinois Chicago is an internationally recognized center of excellence both in research and teaching.
+Our department offers undergraduate Bachelor of Science Degrees in Chemistry and Biochemistry, as well as a Bachelor of Arts option in Chemistry.
+All of the BS degrees are certified by the American Chemical Society.
+Our highly active graduate program, which is one of the largest in the College of Liberal Arts and Sciences, encompasses a broad range of research areas, including the traditional sub-disciplines (Analytical, Biological, Education, Inorganic, Organic, and Physical Chemistry) as well as several new interdisciplinary areas, including chemical biology, nanotechnology, and neurochemistry.

 Chemistry Department Facts and Figures

 • 32 research active faculty across all disciplines mentor 145 PhD graduate students.

 • Out of 243 Chemistry Departments nationwide, we are the 30th best in Federal Funding.

 • We are the 39th highest ranked department in publication productivity (out of 243 nationwide).

 • Developed Prezista (darunavir), which led to the most successful patent in U. of I. history.